aiverrr/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My main research interest is to increase the quality of education in the remote areas .

 interests:
 - Artificial Intelligence